ingnavas/ingnavas/README.md

 ### Academic Background 🎓

-I hold a PhD in Electrical Engineering in the area of Control Systems, including:
+I am Chemical Engineering, but I hold a PhD in Electrical Engineering in the area of Control Systems, including:

-* Classical Control (PID, cascade, etc.)
+* Classical Control (PID, cascade, etc.).

-* Advanced Control (Predictive and Adaptive Control)
+* Advanced Control (Predictive and Adaptive Control).

-* System Identification for dynamic modeling of physical and chemical processes
+* System Identification for dynamic modeling of physical and chemical processes.

+And for two separate periods (2011 to 2012 and 2016 to 2018), I was a professor at São Paulo State University (UNESP), Brazil, teaching courses in industrial process control

 This strong academic background complements my engineering experience, enabling me to design robust and scalable solutions that meet industrial demands.